STUDENT LIFE ON CAMPUS

 UNC enjoys a privileged location with its stunning 700 acre campus set in the middle of the bustling town of Chapel Hill.
 Enjoy the best of both world's with full access to campus facilities while being just a short stroll to America's most energetic and historic college town and all it has to offer.

-Carmichael Residence Hall, is located on mid campus, next to the SRC (student recreation center) and Fetzer Gym and field.
+Teague Residence Hall, overlooks Dorrance Field and is very close to the SRC (student recreation center) and Fetzer Gym.
 All of campus and the town are easy walking distance.
-Centrally air-conditioned bedrooms are doubles arranged in suite-style and furnished with extra-long twin beds, desks, chairs, and a built-in closet.
-Rooms are on a common hall, and halls are divided by gender and age.
+Fully air-conditioned bedrooms are doubles arranged in suite-style with a common room in each suite and bathroom.
+Bedrooms are furnished with extra-long twin beds, desks, chairs, and a built-in closet.
+Halls are divided by gender and age.
 Roommates are determined based on the housing questionnaire that students fill out prior to arrival, as well as considering age and geographic diversity.
 Full bedding and bath towels are provided and replaced weekly.
-Wi-Fi is available throughout campus and the ground floor has student lounges, an activities center, maker studio and classroom space.
+Wi-Fi is available throughout campus.
+The dorm has lounges, a kitchen, an activities center, and basketball court.
 Additionally, the Kessing outdoor swimming pool is directly behind the dorm as well as an outdoor quad and sand volleyball court.

 Students have full access to libraries, computer lab and student center.
 As you would expect from an athletics powerhouse, university athletics facilities at UNC are second to none.
 Students can choose from multiple gyms, swimming pools, racquet ball and squash courts as well as the Rams Head Recreation Center, featuring 3 basketball courts, an indoor track, climbing wall, group exercise classes and state-of-the-art cardio and weight-training equipment.
 Additional outdoor basketball and tennis courts are also available.
 Students can also visit the Dean E. Smith Center, the legendary home of North Carolina basketball.